Equivalency Testing for Career Development is the examination board and awarding body.

 This Higher Level Combined Science course is suitable for students who need an equivalent qualification at GCSE level.
 Designed to be completed over a duration of up to 12 weeks, it comprises 12 assignments.
 Approximate self-study time of 4 hours per week is required.

 An outline of topics covered in the Equivalency Testing syllabus is provided below, and full information can be requested by emailing firstname.lastname@example.org.

-An assignment booklet and revision guide is given with each course.
+An assignment booklet and revision guide is provided.

 Topics covered in this unit:

 - Limestone and building materials